DFF-Logo-V-V2%2B%25281%2529.jpg

 Roger Michel & Sir Simon Jenkins unveil the first of the IDA's Pentelic marble recreations

 The first of the IDA's Elgin reconstructions was unveiled at the Freud Museum in London to enthusiastic acclaim – both in the UK in Greece.
 The event was page 3 news in The Times and the cover story in the Greek national dailies.
 See Kathimerini, Ta Nea and EPT Times.
+It was also followed widely in the broader global press with the story of the unveiling covered by Euronews, ITV, ABC Cultura, ABC (Australia), Reuters, The National, Artnet, La Razón and many other news outlets.
+All of the coverage was enthusiastically positive.

 Best of all, the head of the British Museum announced the day after the unveiling that "some of the BM's greatest objects could soon be seen again in the communities they originally came from."
 See the story here.
-An amicable resolution to the 200 year-old Elgin dispute – the IDA's goal from the outset – seems closer than ever!
+An amicable resolution to the 200 year-old Elgin dispute—the IDA's goal from the outset—seems closer than ever!

 The IDA is pleased to present a stage performance of UK Poet Laureate Simon Armitage’s new verse translation of the Owl and the Nightingale.
 Directed by Tony and Olivier award-winning director John Tiffany, this new adaptation of the classic Middle English “debate poem” will be performed at London’s Royal Court theater.
 Although the poem’s allegory is somewhat inscrutable, some critics see it as a conversation between church reformer Henry II and his one-time friend Thomas Becket.
 Regardless of the precise subject matter, the poem provides a fascinating window into the colorful and complex world of medieval Britain.
 Read about the project here.